bhauman/lein-figwheel/README.md

 modifying your code in real time.
 This is different than interactive programming in the browser-repl where you need to cherry pick which changes to send and which processes to start, etc.

+#### Supports Node.js

+You can use fighweel and to live code in Node.js with ClojureScript!

 #### Static file server